 Many lawyers say they take SSD cases, and that is probably true, but you want an attorney who routinely specializes in Social Security litigation (like John Foy & Associates).

-What a Lawyer Can Do for Your SSD Case
+What a Lawyer Can Do for Your SSDI Case

 When you first contact an SSD lawyer about your case, they will conduct a consultation to get all the relevant facts about your case.
 Then, you and the lawyer can discuss how they can help.
 Most SSD lawyers offer the consultation for free.